This article provides a guide detailing how to install and run Matrix Synapse chat server on Debian VPS.

 To allow your server to communicate with other Matrix homeservers:

-2. Add DNS SRV record or host matrix.example.com to point to the same IP as your homeserver.
+matrix.example.comto point to the same IP as your homeserver. - Validate federation at:

 sudo journalctl -u matrix-synapse -f